New address: 24 Farnsworth Street, Boston, MA 02210-1409.

 Mosaic Makers, hosted by the Unitarian Universalist Association’s Multicultural Ministries team, offers a space for teams from congregations deeply engaged in the work of building intentional multicultural community to gather together in spiritual community for two and a half days of worship, experiential learning, and community building around the theme of strengthening the fabric of Unitarian Universalist (UU) multicultural ministries.

 The conference is a part of the Multicultural Leadership Institute and grew out of the 2011 Multicultural Growth Consultation that brought together congregational leaders from eight UU congregations deeply committed and invested in multicultural ministry to share and learn and journey together.
+You can learn more about Mosaic Makers on our fact sheet.
+(PDF, 2 pages).

 The next Mosaic Makers conference will most likely be held in the spring of 2015.
 The location and exact dates have not yet been determined.
 Stay tuned for more information via our Catalyst newsletter and/or the Mosaic Makers Facebook group!